 - Interpret and solve multiplication story problems.

 In this unit the students use arrays to solve multiplication problems.
 Arrays are an arrangement of objects in rows and columns.
-For example, chocolate blocks are made up of smaller pieces.
-The block below has two rows with five pieces in each row.
+For example, chocolate blocks are made up of an array of smaller pieces.
+The block below has two rows and five columns.

 Orchards’ layouts are also arrays where the fruit trees are grown in rows and columns to make them easier to look after and easier to pick fruit from.

 Arrays are strongly advocated by many researchers in Mathematics Education because they model the binary (two factors) nature of multiplication.
-The number of rows and columns gives the factors by which the total number can be found, e.g. 2 x 4 or 4 x 2 for the chocolate block above.
-Arrays are also used extensively in measurement of area, in finding all outcomes of a probability situation (Cartesian product), in grids systems on maps, and in spreadsheets and other digital tools.
+The number of rows and columns gives the factors by which the total number can be found, e.g. 2 x 5 or 5 x 2 for the chocolate block above.
+Arrays are also used extensively in the measurement of area, in finding all outcomes of a probability situation (Cartesian product), in grid systems on maps, and in spreadsheets and other digital tools.
 Recognising the multiplicative structure of arrays can be challenging for students, especially those who have little experience with equal sets.
 This unit is an introduction to multiplication.

-Estimation is also an important issue for this unit.
+Estimation is also an important component of this unit.
 Students are encouraged to use their number knowledge to anticipate approximate products when given two factors.

 This series of lessons provides different contexts to explore multiplication concepts using arrays such as the one below.
 This array has 5 rows and 10 columns.